IBM/watson-discovery-ui/README.md

 # Develop a fully featured web app built on the Watson Discovery Service

-**Note:** This code pattern uses Watson Discovery V1, and will not work with Discovery V2.
-However, you can still use it to learn the Discovery features.
-Future plans include updating the code pattern to work with Discovery V2.
+>**Note:** This code pattern has been updated to work with Watson Discovery V2.
+Unfortunately, some of the original features of the V1 version are no longer supported and had to be removed - please keep this in mind as you view the source code, documentation and accompanying video.

 In this code pattern, we walk you through a working example of a web application that queries and manipulates data from the Watson Discovery Service.
 This web app contains multiple UI components that you can use as a starting point for developing your own Watson Discovery Service applications.

 The main benefit of using the Watson Discovery Service is its powerful analytics engine that provides cognitive enrichments and insights into your data.
 This app provides examples of how to showcase these enrichments through the use of filters, lists and graphs.
 The key enrichments that we will focus on are:

 * Entities - people, companies, organizations, cities, and more.
-* Categories - classification of the data into a hierarchy of categories up to 5 levels deep.
-* Concepts - identified general concepts that aren't necessarily referenced in the data.
 * Keywords - important topics typically used to index or search the data.
 * Sentiment - the overall positive or negative sentiment of each document.
+* Parts of Speech - recognizes parts of speech, including nouns, verbs, adjectives, adverbs, conjunctions, interjections, and numerals.

 For this code pattern, we will be using data that contains reviews of Airbnb properties located in the Austin, TX area.

 When the reader has completed this code pattern, they will understand how to: